AryanJassal/TheForgottenEra/README.md

 Here's hoping that I'm actually able to finish this (and make this look and feel good, but let's not get too ahead of ourselves).

-Note that I haven't prepared `setuptools` or any of that smizz because I want to make this game first before I package zyga engine seperately.
+Note that I haven't prepared `setuptools` or any of that shmizz because I want to make this game first before I package zyga engine seperately.

 ## Can I use it too?